-My name is Hillary Wright and I am a registered and licensed dietitian with over 2 decades of experience counseling clients of all ages on diet and lifestyle change
+My name is Hillary Wright and I am a registered and licensed dietitian with over three decades of experience counseling clients of all ages on diet and lifestyle change

 I am a registered and licensed dietitian with a Bachelor’s degree in Human Nutrition from the University of Massachusetts at Amherst, and a Master’s degree in Health Education from Boston University.
 I completed my dietetic internship at Mount Auburn Hospital in Cambridge, MA.
 In addition, I have taken graduate level courses in consumer writing from the Tufts University School of Nutrition Communication.

 I have a varied practice involving counseling, writing, educating and advising

 I am currently the Director of Nutrition Counseling for the Wellness Center at Boston IVF in Waltham, MA, where I specialize in nutrition and women’s health, and diabetes prevention, and also hold a part-time position as a Senior Nutritionist at the Dana Farber Cancer Institute in Boston, MA, providing nutrition care for patients undergoing treatment, as well as cancer survivors.
 I previously worked for over a decade as a nutrition educator for Harvard Vanguard Medical Associates Kenmore Practice in Boston, MA, educating patients of all ages in managing their weight, diabetes, cardiovascular disease and numerous other chronic conditions.

 I am a published author